Amritanshu-Shandilya/eYantra_Task1/src/README.md

-# Steps to run Snowman
+# Steps to run Task 1A

 ```sh
 # Open a terminal and start turtlesim node